Jawline contouring in London

 The jawline runs along the lower border of the mandible of the lower face.
-The ageing process leads to the development of skin laxity which also affects the jawline which can become less defined with time.
-The expert injection of jawline fillers such as Juvederm Volift and Volux using either the micro droplet technique or the cannula technique can be used to sculpt and define the jawline for enhanced youthfulness.
+The ageing process leads to the development of skin laxity, which also affects the jawline, which can become less defined with time.
+The expert injection of jawline fillers such as Juvederm Volift and Volux using either the microdroplet technique or the cannula technique can sculpt and define the jawline for enhanced youthfulness.

 Best jawline fillers to use for contouring the jawline

-There are a number of different neuromodulators available that can be used for addressing jawline shape and TMY dysfunction.
-TMJ dysfunction often results in jaw pain and this can be effectively treated with neuromodulator to reduce the activity of the masseter muscle acting on the jaw.
-The injection of neuromodulator can also reduce the size of the masseter muscle and this helps to reduce the appearance of an overly square looking jaw and slim the jawline.
+There are several different neuromodulators available that can be used for addressing jawline shape and TMY dysfunction.
+TMJ dysfunction often results in jaw pain and this can be effectively treated with a neuromodulator to reduce the activity of the masseter muscle acting on the jaw.
+The injection of a neuromodulator can also reduce the size of the masseter muscle and this helps to reduce the appearance of an overly square-looking jaw and slim the jawline.

 How frequently do I need to perform jawline fillers?

-Hyaluronic acid dermal fillers such as Juvederm for jawline contouring are designed to last between 9 and 18 months which is dependent on the the volume of jawline filler initially injected and the speed at which the body metabolises filler.
+Hyaluronic acid dermal fillers such as Juvederm for jawline contouring are designed to last between 9 and 18 months, depending on the volume of jawline filler initially injected and the speed at which the body metabolises filler.
 Neuromodulator injections typically last about 3-4 months.
 Jawline fillers should be repeated about once a year on average.